yfujis/yfujis.github.io/_posts/2022-01-21-Rigoletto.md

 ## Summary

 Overall, my first opera experience was a fabulous one, and I’m already aiming at the next week’s “Le Nozze di Figaro”.
 I personally strongly recommend anyone interested in seeing an opera try out rush tickets options, especially if you live in the city and can make it on the day after work or school.

-I always loved music growing up.
-There was not much music scene happening in my small hometown in Japan, but during my time in univeristy, I took the advantage of liviing in a bigger city to expose myself to some orchestra and chamber music concerts.
-My best memory of classical concerts is the silvester concert I went to at Smetana Hall in Prague in 2017.
-I was, however, yet to experience an opera.